AbdelrhmanIslam/my_portfolio/README.md

 ## 👨‍🎓 About Me

 I am **Abdelrhman Islam**, a student at the Faculty of Computer Science passionate about:
-- 🧑‍💻 Full-stack development
+- 🧑‍💻 Full-stack development with php
 - 🔐 Cybersecurity
-- 🎨 UI/UX design
-- 📈 Data analysis
 - 📚 Lifelong learning

 I’m also a **content creator**, reader, and space science explorer 🚀